-Choosing the right words is vital for any type of marketing, and especially for healthcare marketing.
-Health and medical organizations that fail to use the right words in their marketing content and sales copy face a wide range of potential risks and consequences.
-We will review words to avoid in healthcare marketing as well as ones that will help improve your content.
+Choosing the right words is vital for any marketing, and especially for healthcare marketing.
+Health and medical organizations that fail to use the right words in their marketing content and sales copy face many potential risks and consequences.
+We will review words to avoid in healthcare marketing and ones that will help improve your content.

 Penalties of poor word choice in healthcare marketing

 There are many risks to using the wrong words in your healthcare marketing, with a wide range of potential consequences to your organizations.

 When you use proper keywords and key phrases in your online marketing, it is easier for search engines like Google to find and index your content.
 In contrast, incorrect keyword use can hinder your SEO and make it less likely for users to find you.